Danny-G-Smith/StarterKit/README.md

-# UpGulp
+# StarterKit aka UpGulp

-UpGulp is our gulp module.
-It contains all of the configuration, setup, and tasks for processing themes, plugins, and whatever else.
+StarterKit is our gulp module.
+It contains all of the configuration, setup, and tasks for processing.

 ## Features